peterfronc/topNET/README.md

 ### Performance

-`topNET` is designed to behave and look similar to typical J2EE specification but only on a basic level.
-Structurally one may see some similarities with technologies like Servlet.
+`topNET` API is designed to be similar to typical J2EE specification.
+API has some similarities to technologies like Servlet.

-There has been implemented two server types, one is based on a typical event only based R/W operations wakups and a second version where all R/W operations are handled in full isolation by handling workers, the main difference between two is that main accept loop in event based version case wakes threads to process incoming R/W operations where second version does only accepting connections and let threads to decide on their own how to handle R/W operations (typically they
+There has been implemented two request traffic handling types, one is based on a typical event only driven R/W operations and second is where all R/W operations are handled in full isolation by handling workers.
+The main difference between two is that main accept loop in event based version case wakes threads to process incoming R/W operations where second version does only accepting connections and let threads to decide on their own how to handle R/W operations (typically they